pg-support/supt-km/docs/2. Troubleshooting/Product/Spark GO/Spark GO Firmware Troubleshooting.md

 - If the amp is totally bricked and cannot power on anymore, please proceed with DOA/RMA.

-- Highlight to Dans and Felix, and collect the machine back to Taipei office for further investigation.
+- Highlight to Dans and WeiTing, and collect the machine back to Taipei office for further investigation.